 6. Multiple Ovulation is More Common Than You Think

 Multiple ovulation is the release of two or more mature eggs during a cycle.
 This is said to occur in up to 10% of all cycles, which means that the average woman releases two (or more) eggs at least once a year!
-When 2 eggs are released and both are fertilized, this produces fraternal twins.
-Identical twins are produced when a single embryo splits into two.
+When 2 eggs are released and both are fertilized, this produces fraternal twins or non-identical twins if they both implant.
+Identical twins are produced when a single embryo divides into two.

 It is important to note that whenever double ovulation occurs, it happens as part of a single ovulatory event – the eggs will be released within a 24 hour period.
+That delay became known from the remarkable event whereby one mother gave birth to twins each one from a different father.
 Once ovulation occurs, there is a big hormonal shift that takes place, progesterone production is revved up, and the release of any future eggs is halted.
-Therefore, it is not possible for a woman to ovulate on Monday, and ovulate again on Saturday.
+Therefore, it is not possible for a woman to ovulate on Monday and then ovulate again on Saturday.